musoniusr/DhammaratoDhamma/_posts/2024-04-17-lighten-your-load-max-m-1-with-callum-04-17-24-K3pKFtdnwD0.md

 Are you going to get yelled at?
 Are you going to miss out on your dessert or something like that?
 We punish the children.
 And that instead of that, we could, in fact, teach them wisdom, that you're better off if you practice it by wisdom.
 In other words, I'll get into it in just a moment.

-So we start with Silas Samatipania for ordinary people.
+So we start with Silas samādhipania for ordinary people.
 But the way that I teach is according to a chan po and Bhikkhu Buttadasa, is to make this distinction so that the students recognize that I don't teach it that way.
 We teach it from the position that you've got to see what you're doing.
 You got to take a look.
 You got to remember to look at what you're doing and then make a change.

 This is the three steps of the Eightfold noble path.
 This is, in fact, the ponya part of taking a look at what you're doing.
 To remember, to take a look at what you're doing, to recall, to reflect, to see, to do it over and over and over and over and over again.
 This is what Sati is all about, is to come into the present moment and look at what you're doing and then make a change to it.
 So this is right dickey, right, noble.